kinvolk/file-grinder/README.md

 # file-grinder
-File Grinder is a program which plays with text file grinding them.
+File Grinder is a program which plays with text files, grinding them.

+**INTERN TASK**